-- 6.1.1 The Company's Board of Directors by a resolution dated July 29, 2024 authorised the Company to raise a maximum of J\$1,374,180,000.00 of Secured Bonds with the option to up-size to a maximum of J\$2,061,270,000.00 from an Invitation to the general public.
-The Company reserves the right to take up any sum less than J\$1,000,000,000.00.
-The Company's Borrowing Powers are set out at Appendix 2.
+- 6.1.1 The Company's Board of Directors by a resolution dated November 12, 2024 authorised the Company to raise up to J\$2,300,000,000.00 of Secured Bonds with the option to up-size to a maximum of J\$3,450,000,000.00 from an Invitation to the general public.
+The Company reserves the right to take up any sum more than J\$1,000,000,000.00.
+The Company's borrowing powers are set out at Appendix 2.
 The board resolution approving the Invitation is amongst the Documents Available for Inspection. - 6.1.2 The Company will make an application to the JSE for the Secured Bonds to be admitted to trading on the Bond Market.
 If the application is successful, it is anticipated that the Secured Bonds will be admitted to trading within twenty-one (21) days of the Closing Date (or the extended Closing Date, as the case may be). - 6.1.3 Prospective investors should read all of the sections referred to carefully together with the remainder of this document.
 Those prospective investors who wish to apply for Secured Bonds should also refer to the full terms and conditions set out in Section 6.14.